coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Player Characters/Emerick.md

 ## Media (4)
 Media information here
 # Personality
 On the surface, he’s a very attentive, thoughtful, and kind.
-He pays attention to details about people and likes to
+He pays attention to details about people and likes to do whatever he can to make them happy and make people like him.
+This causes him to keep track of things like when peoples' birthdays are, what they like and dislike, and cater to them.

-## Strengths
-- Thoughtful & pays attention to detail
-- Attentive to other people
-## Weaknesses
-- Cannot say no to anyone
-- Very much a people-pleaser
+Ultimately, he is a people-pleaser and a coward.
+He generally cannot say no to someone and is prone to freezing in stressful situations, especially if he is caught between doing what is told vs. what he knows is right or what he really wants to do.
+He is very conflict avoidant and will do anything at all to try to make everyone in the room happy.